tzubertowski/FrogUI/QUICKSTART.md

-# FrogOS Quick Start Guide
+# FrogUI Quick Start Guide

-## What is FrogOS?
+## What is FrogUI?

-FrogOS is a file browser core for SF2000/GB300 multicore that lets you browse your ROMS folders and launch games directly.
+FrogUI is a file browser core for SF2000/GB300 multicore that lets you browse your ROMS folders and launch games directly.
 It's designed to mimic MinUI's clean interface.

 ## Quick Setup